huggingface/hub-docs/docs/hub/collections.md

 ### Gating Group Collection (Enterprise only)

-For [Enterprise](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers, you can gate all the repos in a collection, enabling **access requests** for all models and datasets in it.
+For [Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers, you can gate all the repos in a collection, enabling **a single access requests** for all models and datasets in it.

 This feature allows you to restrict access to specific collections: users must agree to share their contact information (username and email address) with the organization to access the models and datasets files when enabled.